kjellbuehler/kjellbuehler/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on structural engineering, structural health monitoring and data analysis using Python
+- 🔭 I’m currently working on structural mechanics, structural health monitoring and data analysis using Python
 - 🌱 I’m currently learning object orientated collaborative programming with Python

 <!--